drhash-cn/graph-hashing/README.md

 # graph_hashing
-Graph Representation and Network Embedding with Locality-Sensitivity Hashing Algorithms

-Here, we provide two kinds of the graph hashing algorithms.
+A toolbox of randomized hashing algorithms for fast Graph Representation and Network Embedding.
+We provide two sets of graph hashing algorithms as follows:

 - Graph kernels for graph classification